Disaster Recovery Planning

 File Storage DR

-File Storage DR can be configured from the primary site File Storage by setting the DR Region, DR Volume name, and replication cycle.
+File Storage DR can be configured from the primary site File Storage by setting the DR region, DR volume name, and replication schedule.

 In the event of a disaster, manually promote the replica at the DR site to master and bring it online.